kubeflow/website/content/docs/other-guides/advanced.md

 ks apply cloud
 ```

-Start Juptyer
+Start Jupyter
 You should see your NFS volumes mounted as `/mnt/${DISK_NAME}`

-In a Juptyer cell you can run
+In a Jupyter cell you can run

 ```
 !df